RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 - Fast Snapshot Restore(FSR)

   Amazon EBS fast snapshot restore (FSR) enables you to create a volume from a snapshot that is fully initialized at creation.
 This eliminates the latency of I/O operations on a block when it is accessed for the first time.
 Volumes that are created using fast snapshot restore instantly deliver all of their provisioned performance.

+## Amazon RDS

+ Amazon RDS event notification doesn't support any notification when data inside DB is updated.
+You can use a SQS to do notification.

 ## EFS